 Common Parasitic Infections

-Billions of people on our planet live with an ever-present threat of these unseen organisms impacting their lives in harmful ways
+Billions of people on our planet live with an ever-present threat of these unseen organisms that impact their lives in harmful ways.

-There are billions of individuals who have little hope of improving their lives without major public health intervention strategies that emanate from outside the borders of the countries in which they live.
+There are billions of individuals who suffer from parasitic infections, and who have little hope of improving their lives without major public health intervention strategies — many of which emanate from outside the borders of the countries in which they live.
 Their lives are burdened with despair, anticipating illness and even eventual death caused by these unseen organisms.
-Because of the world into which they were born, there are realities that they simply are forced to accept, such as contaminated food and water; essentials that they have no choice but to consume because there are no alternatives.
-They run a daily risk of infection from organisms that can cause them great harm; these infectious agents are ever-present.
+Because of the world into which they were born, these are realities that they simply are forced to accept — such as contaminated food and water — which are essentials that they have no choice but to consume because there are no alternatives.
+They run a daily risk of infection from organisms that can cause them great harm, and these infectious agents are ever-present.
 They know no borders.

 Anopheles